-Muhsinina Taufika Ekram, aged 24 years and having dual citizenship of Canada and Bangladesh is the eldest daughter of Dato' Engr.
+Muhsinina Taufika Ekram, having dual citizenship of Canada and Bangladesh is the eldest daughter of Dato' Engr.
 Md.
 Ekramul Haque and Datin' Shamima Nargis Haque, the Managing Director and Chairman of Taufika Foods and Lovello Ice-cream PLC, respectively.

-Muhsinina Taufika Ekram is now, pursuing her graduation degree in the field of Life Science at the University of Toronto (UoFT), Canada.
+Muhsinina Taufika Ekram is now, pursuing her degrees in the field of Life Science at the University of Toronto (UoFT), Canada.
 Before she got admitted herself in UoFT, she completed her grade 11 and 12 from The York School, Toronto under IB (International Baccalaureate) curriculum where she scored distinction mark and been achieved "The York School Award" commonly known as the student of the year.